 While many tourists get around just fine using the bus system in Costa Rica, there are a few scenarios where you may want to consider renting a car if your budget permits.
 If you have luggage (which could get lost, or worse, stolen) and aren't visiting remote areas (where roads might be less passable), renting a car might make more sense for you.

 There's also a robust taxi industry in Costa Rica, but be wary of unregistered car services, especially if you're departing from Coca-Cola station or anywhere in the surrounding neighborhood.

-If you plan to visit neighboring Central American countries like Guatemala up north or Panama down south, your best option may be Ticabus.
-You'll need to research times and connections from San Jose stations.
+If you plan to visit neighboring Central American countries like Guatemala up north or Panama down south, your best option may be Ticabus which has connections from San Jose stations.